Categories

 Cresta de Gallo: Sibuyan Island Sandbar Paradise

 Found at the southern tip of Sibuyan Island is one of Romblon’s raw gems worth daring the often tempestuous waters of Sibuyan seas for.
-Cresta de Gallo, named after its shape resembling a rooster’s comb, is an island with fine white sand beach and stunning sandbar.
+Cresta de Gallo, named after its shape resembling a rooster’s comb, is an island with a fine white sand beach and a stunning sandbar.
 No commercial establishments or structures.
-Just pure tropical island paradise.
+Just a pure tropical island paradise.

 Waterfalls of Sibuyan Island

-Sibuyan island is one of the most fascinating in the country in terms of biodiversity.
-Its 445 square meter area is home to more than 123 species of trees (54 are endemic), estimated 700 vascular plants species, 131 species of birds, ten fruit bats and more animals that have yet to be catalogued.
+Sibuyan Island is one of the most fascinating in the country in terms of biodiversity.
+Its 445 square meter area is home to more than 123 species of trees (54 are endemic), an estimated 700 vascular plant species, 131 species of birds, ten fruit bats, and more animals that have yet to be cataloged.
 A naturalist haven that it wasn’t many are calling this the “Galapagos of Asia”.
-But Sibuyan Island should be called by its own character, home of the world’s densest forest and rich biodiversity.
-I was excited to finally step on this island of MIMAROPA and glad to be able to explore the waterfalls of Sibuyan Island.
-There are around 44 waterfalls but only a number accessible to tourist.
-Check them out below.
+But Sibuyan Island should be called by its character, home of the world’s densest forest and rich biodiversity.
+I was excited to finally step on this island of MIMAROPA and glad to …